leckieje/fair_weather_cyclists/README.md

   <img align="left" src="https://github.com/leckieje/fair_weather_cyclists/blob/main/images/rides_temp_dot.png" width="400">

 For this first pass at my test, two sub-populations for each weather condition were created.
-Based on experience, recomendations from experts, and the resulting plots, conditions were split into the following groups with resulting sizes:
+Based on experience, recommendations from experts, and the resulting plots, conditions were split into the following groups with resulting sizes:

   <b>Rain:</b> No rain (=0mm): 8,033 vs. Any rain (>0mm): 679
   <b>Temperature:</b> Cool (<75F): 4,854 vs. Hot (>=75F): 3,858